roman-milk/roman-milk.github.io/blackmailed.md

  "Beg," I ordered, standing back up, my erect cock directly in front of her.

  Seeing my cock seemed to help as a glimmer of lust awoke in her.
 Her tone was more believable as she begged, "Please, Mr. Stanford, fuck my ass."
-Report_Story #2